-The Northern Lights (Aurora Borealis) are one of the most incredibly beautiful, natural spectacles that anyone can experience.
+The Northern Lights (Aurora Borealis) are one of the most incredibly beautiful, natural spectacles that we’ve ever experienced.
 I can only describe this display of dancing lights in the night sky as unearthly, and surreal.

-We spent over a week in Lapland during end December, and early January, and were among the extremely fortunate.
+We spent over a week in Lapland during late December, and early January, and were among the extremely fortunate.
 The Northern Lights danced for us three nights in a row!
 Had it not been for bad weather, we would have seen the lights on the other nights too.

 The first time I saw the Northern Lights, I thought it was smoke billowing from the woods.
 But then I quickly noticed how the “smoke” was like a band across the sky, hardly moving.
 Within the next hour, the dull smoke-cloud became brighter, and that’s when it become clear to me.
 This wasn’t any cloud, this was the Aurora Borealis!